tOkeshu/fipes/README.md

 ## Bugs/Pitfalls

-  * For now, Fipes can't be used without Nginx proxying the application on port 3473 (as shown in the sample file).
-Any other configuration will probably fail.

   * Reloading the page while you're in a Fipe will stops the browser from serving your files.
 This is normal as the JavaScript File objects are lost while refreshing the page.
 You'll have to offers these files again.

   * For now, anyone can enter a Fipe.

-  * [Fipelines.org](http://fipelines.org) does not support https yet (you have been warned!).

 ## What about the name